InstitutionalGrammar/IG-Book/ig-parser.md

 The current version of IG Parser is available in two versions that both take IG Script as input, but produce different output, selectively focusing on tabular output, as well as a tree output for visual exploration of the parsing outcome based on interactive navigation.

 When opening the parser, you will see input fields, the first of which merely takes any original (i.e., unparsed) statement as reference, and a second field that asks for the "Encoded Statement".
-This field requires IG Script input (Guidance is provided in the corresponding IG Parser help and the links below).
+This field requires IG Script input (a guide is provided by clicking on the "Encoded Statement" label, alongside an extended guidance via the links below).
 In addition, you can parameterize the output to consider relevant features (e.g., IG Extended output -- to take fine-grained nesting into account; Semantic annotations to include IG Logico annotations in the output).

 You can use the following links to access the parser (Note: you can interactively switch between both versions from within the user interface).